Disappearance of Helen Claire Frost: Awareness effort

-The awareness effort for Helen's disappearance includes missing person posters, news articles, and a Facebook page dedicated to her disappearance.
-Sandy pushed to get Helen's name added to the E-Pana list of victims in the hopes of raising more awareness for Helen's disappearance.
+The awareness effort for Frost's disappearance includes missing person posters, news articles, and a Facebook page dedicated to her disappearance.
+Sandy pushed to get Helen's name added to the E-Pana list of victims in the hopes of raising more awareness for Frost's disappearance.
 However, the RCMP declined the request since the case did not meet the criteria for inclusion.
-There are many cases like Helen's that meet what the RCMP reports as the criteria for inclusion; however, there have been no more victims added to the E-Pana list since it reached a total of 18 in 2007.
+There are many cases like Frost's that meet what the RCMP reports as the criteria for inclusion; however, there have been no more victims added to the E-Pana list since it reached a total of 18 in 2007.

 In 2009, Sandy reported that her father told her "I really hope I know what happened before I die."
 Dennis died on July 20, 2014.

 Theories

-Three main theories exist as to how Helen Claire Frost disappeared, including: accident, runaway, suicide.
+Three main theories exist as to how Frost disappeared, including: accident, runaway, suicide.

 Accident

 There is no evidence that she did or did not have an accident that caused her to lose contact with her friends and relatives.
-No remains were ever found and identified as Helen's, no sign of an accident has ever been indicated to the public, nor is it public knowledge if any witnesses have come forward to report an accident.
+No remains were ever found and identified as Frost's, no sign of an accident has ever been indicated to the public, nor is it public knowledge if any witnesses have come forward to report an accident.
 There is no public evidence indicating that she ever had an accident.

 Runaway

-Helen was known to have run away in the past.
-However, Sandy said that there were indications that this was not the case because Helen had left behind money, clothes, and identification at the apartment, which they shared.
+Frost was known to have run away in the past.
+However, Sandy said that there were indications that this was not the case because Frost had left behind money, clothes, and identification at the apartment, which they shared.

 Suicide

-Helen was going through a number of difficult challenges around the time of her disappearance.
+Frost was going through a number of difficult challenges around the time of her disappearance.
 She had experienced giving up a child, the end of a romantic relationship, and a taxing living situation, living with a newborn child after having to give up her own baby.
 Because of these circumstances, it is plausible that she was under a great deal of stress.
-However, Sandy stated publicly that there was no evidence that Helen took her own life, and there was no suicide note left behind.
+However, Sandy stated publicly that there was no evidence that Frost took her own life, and there was no suicide note left behind.

 Friends or associates

-It is not public knowledge whether or not Helen met with a friend or associate after she left her apartment in Prince George.
-Sandy thought that Helen may have been at a friend's house, but called RCMP to report Helen missing after determining that this was not the case.
+It is not public knowledge whether or not Frostmet with a friend or associate after she left her apartment in Prince George.
+Sandy thought that Frost may have been at a friend's house, but called RCMP to report Frost missing after determining that this was not the case.
 RCMP questioned her ex-boyfriend, Stefan Grumpner, and reported that they did not find anything about him to be suspicious.
 The names of associates and friends who were questioned is not public knowledge.
-However, Sandy and a friend discovered a tip indicating that Helen hitchhiked with a trucker.
+However, Sandy and a friend discovered a tip indicating that Frost hitchhiked with a trucker.
 The RCMP were not able to confirm this.
-It is not public knowledge whether Helen met with a stranger or not after she left her apartment.
+It is not public knowledge whether Frost met with a stranger or not after she left her apartment.